Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Introduction

+A very striking effect of Split Supersymmetry is the long lifetime of the gluino \cite{Gambino:2005eh}.
+Since all squarks are very heavy, with a mass of order of the split supersymmetric scale $\widetilde m$, the gluino will decay via off-shell squarks, and with an increasing lifetime as $\widetilde m$ increases.
+Searches have been made for long lived gluinos at the LHC with negative results.
+CMS rules out gluino R-hadrons with mass $m_{\tilde g}<1$ TeV if their lifetime satisfies $10^{-6}<\tau_{\tilde g}<10^3$ sec \cite{Khachatryan:2015jha}.
+ATLAS rules out stable gluinos (gluinos that escape the detector before decaying) with mass $m_{\tilde g}\lesssim 1270$ GeV \cite{ATLAS:2014fka}.
+Searches with gluinos decaying fast have been made at ATLAS also with negative results \cite{Aad:2014wea2,Aad:2015mia, Aad:2015rba}.
+Analogous searches by CMS give equally negative results, with gluino masses bounded from below by 1.26 TeV, unless the LSP has a large mass, in which case the bound decreases \cite{Chatrchyan:2013iqa}.
+See also \cite{Kilian:2004uj,Hewett:2004nw,Jung:2013zya,Alves:2011ug,Wang:2006gp,Gupta:2004dz,Cheung:2004ad}.

-If R-Parity is not conserved, neutrino masses can be generated \cite{Dreiner:2010ye}.
+If one allows R-parity to be not conserved, neutrino masses can be generated \cite{Dreiner:2010ye,Hirsch:2000ef,Diaz:1997xc,Hempfling:1995wj,deCarlos:1996du}.
 This can be done without introducing problems with too fast proton decay \cite{Nath:2006ut}.
 This is so because neutrino masses need only Lepton number violation, while proton decay needs both Lepton and Baryon number violation.
-Another issue to be considered is that, if R-Parity is conserved, the lightest neutralino is a Dark Matter candidate \cite{Choudhury:2012tc}, but this is no longer the case if R-Parity is violated.
-Nevertheless, in models with R-Parity violation the gravitino can be a good dark matter candidate since it can live longer than the age of the universe \cite{Buchmuller:2007ui}.
+Another issue to be considered is that, if R-Parity is conserved, the lightest neutralino is a Dark Matter candidate \cite{Choudhury:2012tc,Baer:2012uya}, but this is no longer the case if R-Parity is violated.
+Nevertheless, in models with R-Parity violation the gravitino can be a good dark matter candidate since it can live longer than the age of the universe \cite{Buchmuller:2007ui,Bailly:2009pe,Restrepo:2011rj}.
+If one ask the gravitino to be responsible for the positron excess seen by the AMS2 experiment \cite{Aguilar:2013qda}, then BRpV would not be enough \cite{Carquin:2015uma}.
+Nevertheless, it is not clear that the excess is due to Dark Matter \cite{Hooper:2008kg}, and gravitino as Dark Matter candidate works as long as its mass is not larger than ${\cal{O}}(10)$ GeV \cite{Buchmuller:2007ui}.